 Some cards have explosive icons A at the bottom of their card.
 They are volatile, or contain explosives.
 If a Battle Map Sector says "Discard A to open the doors to the Bunker", the Unit must discard either 2 cards with 1 explosive icon or 1 card with 2 explosive icons.
-These can be discarded from the inventory or the Unit itself.
-Discarded Specialists are lost, discarded Items are treated as used.

-Only 2 icons printed on the bottom of the cards count when determining how many 2 icons a card contains.
+Only A icons printed on the the bottom of the cards count when determining how many A icons a card contains.
 Icons printed as part of the card's text do not.